 The ancient writers described ruby as having the power to shine in the absence of all light.
 Ruby is written about in the book of Job, in the Proverbs and the Bible.
 The breastplate of the high priest is said to have rubies.
 It was also a crystal mentioned by the Prophet Isaiah in his book.

 Ruby is a crystal engraved deeply into history, adorning royalty with it’s rich, passionate and fiery brilliance.
 The history of rubies is recorded in ancient Sanskrit writings.
 The name ruby is derived from the Latin word for red - rubrum.
 Rubies are discussed by Marco Polo in his writings.
-In prehistoric eastern cultures, the ruby was said to shield its wearer from enemy strikes.
-Oriental mythology held that if a ruby lost its color and brilliance, it was indicative of coming danger or presence of poison.
+In prehistoric eastern cultures, the ruby protected from enemy strikes.
+Oriental mythology held that if a ruby lost its color and brilliance, it was indicating danger in the near future or the presence of poison.

-Lore: Ruby is said to have the ability to inspire courage, and prosperity besides passion.
-It helps develop the gifts of intuition and various psychic gifts, while increasing the connection to angelic beings, animal totems and spiritual entities.
+Lore: Ruby has the ability to inspire courage, bring prosperity and passion.
+It helps to develop the gifts of intuition and various psychic gifts, while increasing the connection to angelic beings, animal totems and spiritual entities.
 Rubies promote generosity, creativity, spirituality, wisdom and prosperity, while providing protection.